aaronwmorris/indi-allsky/README.md

 CPU utilization and memory is reasonable for stacking 1K images on Raspberry Pi 3 (1GB) hardware, but 4K stacking starts to significantly impact response times.
 Strongly recommend Raspberry Pi 4 with 2+GB of memory for 4K images.

+Registration (alignment) requires significantly more CPU time and doubles the memory requirement since the registered images must also be stored in memory.

 ## Web Interface

 The indi-allsky web interface is built on the Flask MVC framework.
 It is designed to be a dashboard for your sky.
 Included is the ability to fully manage the camera configuration without having to manually edit from the command line.